Bristol Education Research Group

 Safeguarding and Wellbeing for Children and Young People in Bristol Schools

-Bristol Education Research Group is a group of academics, former teachers, youth workers, parents, grandparents and feminists.
+Bristol Education Research Group is a group of academics, former teachers, youth workers, parents and grandparents.

 The primary focus of the group is to challenge the prevailing assumptions regarding trans identified children and young people.
 These ideas have been widely disseminated by organisations such as Stonewall and Mermaids in school staff training sessions, in materials for use in lessons and in books and cartoons provided for children as young as 3 in nursery schools.